MadcowD/ell/README.md

 - [x] Implement version history diff view (possibly with automatic commit messages using GPT-4)
 - [ ] Add interactive diff view
 - [ ] Highlight changes in source when switching versions

+## Caching and versioning
+- [x] Get caching to work for bound global mutable types
+- [x] Bind global mutable at invocation, and update our Invocation database types
+- [ ] Come up with a nice way to expand and collapse stored globals in dependency scope.
+- [ ] Add max height to the dependencies.
+- [ ] Come up with a nice way to display bound globals of an invocation
+- [ ] Bind all arguments to their names in the function signature
+- [ ] Custom syntax highlighting for these bound mutable objects
+- [ ] Decide if version not change just because I invoke an LMP using a global that was mutated some where else in the program.
+(In example where we had test being global with a list of objects of type Test) that shouldn’t change the version number.
+My vote is that it shouldn’t change.
+- [ ] Compute type lexical closures as needed
+- [ ] Come up with a spec for serialization of bound types.

 ## LM Functionality
 - [ ] Freezing and unfreezing LMPs